vinc/moros/doc/syscalls.md

 }
 ```

-This syscall will return the index of the first file handle in the list that is
+The index of the first file handle in the list that is ready for the given `IO`
-ready for the given `IO` operation or a negative number if no operations are
+operation is returned by the raw syscall on success or a negative number if no
-available for any file handles.
-The syscall is not blocking and will return
+operations are available for any file handles.
+The syscall is not blocking and
-immediately.
+will return immediately.

 For example polling the console will show when a line is ready to be read,
 or polling a socket will show when it can receive or send data.